Current and new projects

 Following on from last year's successful HPA -funded study of access to justice for objectors to alcohol licence applications, this study looks more broadly at whether the legislation and regulatory processes are working effectively.
 Key concerns are potential unevenness between areas.

-Law school longitudinal survey - second year study
+Law school longitudinal survey - now entering its fifth year!

 Loves me Not programme against family violence 2013

 This programme evaluation is taking place in mid-2013.
 A family violence prevention programme involving the teaching of healthy relationships is being piloted in nine secondary schools to Year 12 students.
 The project team includes the police, MSD and Sophie Elliott Foundation.
 The impact evaluation - part two of the project - should be completed by the end of September.

 An analysis of prison reintegration services in Canterbury 2013

 This project is funded by the Lotteries Community Sector Research fund to the Howard League.
 It has three parts: an analysis of existing services in the region, a literature review of ideal service provision, and a strengths and gaps analysis.
 It is particularly interesting to be doing this work at a time when the Departmetn of Corrections is reviewing its own services, and is looking to progressive and effective options.

 Victims Voices project, Ministry of Justice 2012.

 Improving the effectiveness of large-class teaching in law degrees